 In 1849 the College of Physicians of Philadelphia started a collection of unusual medical specimens for the study of ...
 More

 In 1849 the College of Physicians of Philadelphia started a collection of unusual medical specimens for the study of pathological forensics.
 Today, it's become fair to say this might be the best collection of medical oddities on display to the public, including such things as President Grover Cleveland's tumor (removed successfully), an exhibit on conjoined twins, and obsolete medical instruments.
-There are also plenty of skeletons and things in jars.
-This is a popular spot for teenagers to go on a date, though the College emphasizes, rightly, that this is a serious collection for scientific research.

 I am in the medical field so I found the museum very interesting.
 Love how the had alot of the medical oddities and many of the old teaching tool used long ago.
 Its small, 3 rooms but they pack a lot in there!
 Go enjoy!

 I visited the museum the day before Halloween, so just observing the "types" of people going in was entertaining.
 This is the best place to explore if you work in health care or forensics or are just fascinated with anatomy, physiology, or pathology.
 The musuem had a great "American Medical History 101" (I made that up) section.
 Then you could see all the specimens and other neat stuff.
 Would suggest taking any students going into medicine, forensics, or nursing.
 Great, unique experience.